Votok/SCD30-ESP8266/README.md

 ## What are safe levels of CO and CO2 in rooms?
 | CO<sub>2</sub> concentration  |  |
 | ------------- | ------------- |
-| 250-400ppm| Normal background concentration in outdoor ambient air
+| 250-400 ppm| Normal background concentration in outdoor ambient air
-| 400-1,000ppm| Concentrations typical of occupied indoor spaces with good air exchange
+| 400-1,000 ppm| Concentrations typical of occupied indoor spaces with good air exchange
-| 1,000-2,000ppm | Complaints of drowsiness and poor air.
+| 1,000-2,000 ppm | Complaints of drowsiness and poor air.
 | 2,000-5,000 ppm| Headaches, sleepiness and stagnant, stale, stuffy air.
 Poor concentration, loss of attention, increased heart rate and slight nausea may also be present.
-| 5,000| Workplace exposure limit (as 8-hour TWA) in most jurisdictions.
+| 5,000 ppm| Workplace exposure limit (as 8-hour TWA) in most jurisdictions.
 | >40,000 ppm| Exposure may lead to serious oxygen deprivation resulting in permanent brain damage, coma, even death.

 ## Measurement results